kairos-io/kairos/docs/src/pages/examples/configuration-examples.md

 ## Hostname

-Sometimes you might want to create a single cloud-init file for a set of machines and also make sure each node has a different hostname.
+Sometimes you may want to create a single `cloud-init` file for a set of machines and also make sure each node has a different hostname.

-The cloud-config syntax supports templating, so you could automate hostname generation based on the machine ID which is generated for each host:
+The cloud-config syntax supports templating, so you can automate hostname generation based on the `machine ID` which is generated for each host:

 ```yaml
 #node-config